Owner: East Street Investments

 The East Stand is fairly basic by modern standards and the screen in the corner is difficult to view if you're stood in the right side of the away end.

-Finally, this photo was taken prior to kick off last season.
+Finally, this photo was taken prior to kick off in 2018.
 As you can see, the ground is nowhere near full and won't be until Charlton's ownership situation is sorted out.
 The Valley still remains one of the best venues in League One, however.